SLY m English

 TREVELYAN m English (Rare)

-From a surname which was derived from a Cornish place name meaning "homestead on the hill".
+From a surname that was derived from a Cornish place name meaning "homestead on the hill"

 TREVOR m Welsh, English

 From a surname that was originally from a place name meaning "big village"